wagtail/wagtail/docs/topics/search/backends.md

 ### Elasticsearch Backend

-Elasticsearch versions 5, 6 and 7 are supported.
+Elasticsearch versions 5, 6, 7 and 8 are supported.
 Use the appropriate backend for your version:

 -   `wagtail.search.backends.elasticsearch5` (Elasticsearch 5.x)
 -   `wagtail.search.backends.elasticsearch6` (Elasticsearch 6.x)
 -   `wagtail.search.backends.elasticsearch7` (Elasticsearch 7.x)
+-   `wagtail.search.backends.elasticsearch8` (Elasticsearch 8.x)

 Prerequisites are the [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) service itself and, via pip, the [elasticsearch-py](https://elasticsearch-py.readthedocs.io/) package.
 The major version of the package must match the installed version of Elasticsearch: